-The proposed well locations are along State Route 313 in Utah, approximately nine air miles west of the town of Moab, 3 miles north of Canyonlands National Park, and 2 miles northwest of Dead Horse Point State Park (Map 1, Appendix B).
+The proposed well locations are along State Route 313 in Utah, approximately nine air miles west of the town of Moab, three miles north of Canyonlands National Park, and two miles northwest of Dead Horse Point State Park (Map 1, Appendix B).
 A project area is defined as the area of land upon which the operator conducts operations, including the area required for construction or maintenance of access routes; this proposed project area would be the drill pad sites and access routes for the Mineral Canyon Federal #1-3 (3.17 acres) well and Sunburst #1 (3.43 acres) well.

-The BLM MFO approved three Notice-level lithium exploration proposals in 2017 (UTU-92750), 2018 (UTU-93341), and 2019 (UTU-93817) from A1 Lithium to test for lithium at four well locations within a 5-mile radius of the current proposed project area.
-Two of the exploration actions are active until November 2022; and one exploration action is complete.
+The BLM MFO approved three Notice-level lithium exploration proposals in 2017 (UTU-92750), 2018 (UTU-93341), and 2019 (UTU-93817) from A1 Lithium to test for lithium at four well locations within a five-mile radius of the current proposed project area.
+Two of the exploration actions are completed and in the reclamation stage of their exploration permit to be completed in November 2023; and one exploration action is complete, and the surface is remediated.
 The current proposal is to determine the economic feasibility of the locatable resources determined to be present by the prior Notice-level exploration activities.
-The brine contained in a one of the clastic intervals of the Paradox Formation appears to be the most viable resource target because it tested with economic amounts of lithium from rocks with higher formation pressures that promote natural flow.
+The brine contained in one of the clastic intervals of the Paradox Formation appears to be the most viable resource target because it tested with economic amounts of lithium from rocks with higher formation pressures that promote natural flow.
 The assays for the minerals sampled from this clastic interval of interest are shown in Table 2.